Contact the Economic Education Center at Lindenwood University to adopt the course shell for

 If you think your institution might be interested in system-wide adoption, here are some options:

-Email the Stavros Center for Economic Education to adopt
+Email the Economic Education Center at Lindenwood University to adopt